8AVIANVS/langgraph_groq_bot/README.md

 # LangGraph Chatbot with Groq

-This project implements a simple chatbot following the [official LangGraph guide](https://python.langchain.com/docs/langgraph), but uses Groq's LLM instead of the default OpenAI model.
+This project implements a simple chatbot following the [official LangGraph guide](https://python.langchain.com/docs/langgraph), but uses Groq's LLM instead of the default model.

 The implementation demonstrates:
 - Basic LangGraph state management